RonaldCrb/diving-decompression-ts/README.md

 ## Road Map Specific Objectives

-1. finish dive tables for decompression diving.

-2. to develop a series of return objects with the specific guidelines that are relevant to the specific dive profile introduced.
+1. to develop a series of return objects with the specific guidelines that are relevant to the specific dive profile introduced.

-3. to develop a series of graphical charts to represent the decompression profiles.
+2. to develop a series of graphical charts to represent the decompression profiles.

-4. to develop a series of specific errors and warning objects relevant to the profile introduced.
+3. to develop a series of specific errors and warning objects relevant to the profile introduced.

 ## License
 [MPL-2.0](https://choosealicense.com/licenses/mpl-2.0/)